tfmorris/Places/README.md

-The tools (except for the service of course) can be run using `mvn exec:java -Dexec.mainClass=org.folg.places.tools.<tool name> -Dexec.args="args"` The service modeule generates a war file that can be run using tomcat, jetty, etc.
+The tools (except for the service of course) can be run using `mvn exec:java -Dexec.mainClass=org.folg.places.tools.<tool name> -Dexec.args="args"`

+The service module generates a war file that can be run using tomcat, jetty, etc.

 Other resources
 ---------------